 Bridgelea is a re-accredited Communication Friendly Setting May 2020.
 We were the first PRU in the country to achieve this award in 2015.
 This means that understanding the speech, language, and communication needs of all our children is at the forefront of the offer we provide for our children.
 All staff at Bridgelea are trained in communication and language development and this work underpins the school’s nurturing practice.
-The Communication Counts training supports staff to adapt their communication strategies, and improve effective interactions with children across the curriculum.
+The Communication Counts training supports staff to adapt their communication strategies and improve effective interactions with children across the curriculum.
 Staff understand the importance of structure and routine and the use of visuals and are more consistent in their approach.
 Elklan has empowered staff, they have excellent knowledge, understand the processes involved in communication, and are better equipped to reinforce and differentiate the key elements.
 A recent development has been around matching the level of play to a child’s level of communication and a higher level of differentiated play is now taking place at our Withington site with improved exploratory learning opportunities supporting children's communication and social and emotional development.
 As a school, we target PPG spending on speech, language, and communication needs (SLCN), ensuring that SLCN targets are embedded in the curriculum and through the delivery of SLCN interventions as part of the school’s retreat offer.
-The school’s retreat offer has been impacted in 2022/2023 by staff attendance and difficulties recruiting agency staff.

 Bridgelea has developed effective multi-agency partnerships with the AIM Project, and Health and Children’s Services to enhance and develop a provision to match appropriate agencies and to support pupils who display harmful sexual behaviour in Manchester’s schools.
 The model is offered to mainstream schools as part of the Bridgelea Outreach Support to enable children who display these behaviours to continue to access mainstream education in a safe and controlled way.
 Bridgelea provides AIM assessments and access to specially trained staff and a therapist who specialise in working with children who display harmful sexual behaviours.
 Bridgelea provides targeted and personalized interventions and direct support to allow the children to work through their harmful behaviours and consequently understand how to form positive and appropriate relationships with peers and adults.
 Bridgelea also supports professionals through a training offer to recognise and understand inappropriate, problematic, and harmful sexualised behaviours using the AIM Framework model to identify patterns of behaviour from children and young people when they are early in their methodology.